 - The Lord our God, the Lord is one.

 This last meaning seems to fit the overall context of Deuteronomy much better.
-In other words, the Shema isn’t trying to make a philosophical statement about God’s essence or being (that God is “one”).
+In other words, the Shema prayer isn’t trying to make a philosophical statement about God’s essence or being (that God is one).
 Rather, the Shema is a pledge of allegiance to the Lord God of Israel that excludes allegiance to any other gods.

-All of this will make perfect sense as you read further in Deuteronomy.
+All of this makes perfect sense as you read further in Deuteronomy.
 The Israelites have been steeped in polytheistic cultures for generations.
-From their roots in Canaan, to the long years in Egypt, to their travelling through Canaanite territory in the wilderness, they have been surrounded by people worshiping many different gods.
+From their roots in Canaan, to the long years in Egypt, to their traveling through Canaanite territory in the wilderness, they have been surrounded by people worshiping many different gods.

-“You shall teach them diligently to your children and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise up.”
+You shall teach them diligently to your children, and you shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise up.

-Shema Usage in the New Testament
+The Shema Prayer in the New Testament

-“The Beast also forced all people, great and small, rich and poor, free and slave, to receive a mark on their right hands or on their foreheads.”
+The Beast also forced all people, great and small, rich and poor, free and slave, to receive a mark on their right hands or on their foreheads.

-The Shema for Christians
+The Shema Prayer for Christians

-“The one who has my commands and keeps them, that’s the one who loves me.
-And he who loves me will be loved by my Father, and I will love him and I will reveal myself to him.”
+The one who has my commands and keeps them, that’s the one who loves me.
+And he who loves me will be loved by my Father, and I will love him and I will reveal myself to him.